lab1092/blender-manual_ja/manual/basics/quick_render.rst

-To access this option, put your Mouse in a 3D View (focusing on it), use shortcut :kbd:`N` or click in the **+** sign in the upper right side, to show the :guilabel:`Transform` Panel.
-Rolling through the options, you will find the :guilabel:`Display` tab, whose options are for controlling how Objects are displayed in the 3D View.
+To access this option, put your Mouse in a 3D View (focusing on it), use shortcut :kbd:`N` or click in the **+** sign in the upper right side, to show the *Transform* Panel.
+Rolling through the options, you will find the *Display* tab, whose options are for controlling how Objects are displayed in the 3D View.

-Just enable the :guilabel:`Only Render` option - now, only Objects that will be rendered will be shown (see Fig: Transform Panel - Display Tab).
+Just enable the *Only Render* option - now, only Objects that will be rendered will be shown (see Fig: Transform Panel - Display Tab).
 This option also works when generating Images using OpenGL Render.
 Note that all of the other options for selective displaying will be disabled.